harikvpy/crud/README.md

 ```

 ### `item_deletable(object)`
 Return a boolean to indicate if the object can be deleted.
-True is returned
+By default, True is
-by default.
-If False is returned for any object, the delete option for that
+returned by the base class.
+If False is returned for any object, the delete
-item will be disabled.
+option for that item will be disabled.

+This method, alongwith `item_editable` below, allows controlling per item delete
+and edit operations based on the row or some other dynamic property.

 ### `item_editable(object)`
-Same as `item_deletable`, but works for updating an item.
+Same as `item_deletable` above, but works for updating an item.

-TBD

 License
 -------